Illinois has one of the highest unemployment rate in the country — by far the highest in the Midwest, and one of the last states to recover. 1

 Illinois’s state EITC began at 5% of the federal credit when it was introduced in 2011 and was increased to 10% in 2013.
 As of July 2018, the state’s EITC was expanded to 18%.
 2

 The Illinois EITC piggybacks on the federal credit in that the state uses federal eligibility rules to determine whether a family is eligible for the state EITC.
 In most cases, all Illinois taxpayers who qualify for the federal credit are automatically eligible.

 Because it’s a refundable credit, families who qualify and claim the credit could pay less federal tax, pay no tax or even get a tax refund when the credit amount exceeds their tax liability.

 In Illinois, cash benefits are issued on a monthly basis through the Illinois Link Card that works like a debit card, allowing you to use the card at authorized retailers or to get cash from an ATM.

-Eligibility is determined by certain factors, mainly your income & household size.
-Single mothers & elderly SSI recipients are more likely to receive SNAP benefits than others.
+Eligibility is determined by certain factors, mainly your income and household size.
+Single mothers and elderly SSI recipients are more likely to receive SNAP benefits than others.

 Illinois’ All Kids offers health care coverage to Illinois children that includes doctors visits, hospital stays, prescription drugs, vision & dental care and eyeglasses.